akshitalakkad/website/index.md

 ---

 ## About Me <a name="about"></a>
-As a Software Engineer with a strong foundation in Computer Science, I’m driven by a passion for developing technologies that address complex challenges.
-At Microsoft, I work on Machine Learning models to enhance workflow efficiency, and my prior experience includes consulting roles that honed my skills in data management, automation, and cloud-based systems.
-My goal is to continually advance my expertise and contribute to innovative projects that make a measurable difference.
+With a background in Computer Science, I'm passionate about leveraging technology to solve complex problems.
+At Microsoft, I engineer solutions that enhance system reliability, security, and efficiency.
+My goal is to continually push the boundaries of my expertise in cloud technologies, machine learning, and scalable infrastructure.
+I believe in fostering a collaborative learning environment, as evidenced by my contributions to early-career training programs.

 ---

 ## Professional Experience <a name="experience"></a>

 ### Microsoft Corporation
+**Software Engineer II**
+*Present*
+- Engineered and maintained a cloud-based CI/CD system for Windows, enabling change management and automated testing, and ensuring high reliability and seamless deployment.
+- Developed a GenAI bot to automate customer support request responses within Azure, increasing adoption across partner teams to 70%.
+- Led a comprehensive security infrastructure overhaul, implementing a fully managed identity framework to replace static secrets.
+- Created robust health checks for Azure Functions, boosting system reliability by 32%, and improved code quality standards with a test coverage increase to over 70%.
+- Designed a mentoring portal for early-in-career engineers to foster cross-organizational mentorship and training.

 **Software Engineer Intern**
-*May 2022 – Present*
+*May 2022 – Aug 2022*
-- Developed a machine learning model with 97% accuracy to predict build times for pull requests, improving CI pipeline efficiency.
+- Built an ML model predicting build times for pull requests with 97% accuracy, streamlining the CI pipeline.
-- Collaborated with cross-functional teams to unify data from various sources, creating a streamlined dataset for enhanced model performance.
+- Unified diverse data sources into a primary dataset for more accurate feature analysis.
-- Leveraged transfer learning to deploy an autoencoder neural network in an ML lifecycle workflow using Azure Kubernetes, with ongoing re-training for optimized results.
+- Leveraged transfer learning to implement an autoencoder neural network deployed within an Azure Kubernetes workflow.

-### NYU IT – High Performance Computing
-**Student Consultant**
-*July 2021 – May 2022*
-- Conducted research on secure data environments, focusing on security frameworks and protocols for data management.
-- Developed workflows for data ingestion, transfer, and retrieval to optimize secure research data handling for NYU's HPC resources.

 ### ZS Associates
 **Business Technology Analyst**
 *June 2019 – January 2021*
-- Automated data warehousing operations and built dashboards for enhanced data analysis and optimization.
+- Automated data warehousing workflows and developed interactive dashboards, reducing client reporting time by 50%.
-- Streamlined client deliverable processes, reducing turnaround time by 50% and providing actionable insights through data analysis.
-- Led the implementation and maintenance of Sales Crediting systems on AWS, ensuring accurate data handling and trend analysis.
+- Managed and maintained Sales Crediting systems on AWS, which included automating Excel workflows to streamline client deliverables.
+- Conducted extensive data analysis on historical sales data to support client’s salesforce performance and goal-setting.

 ---

 ## Skills <a name="skills"></a>

 ### Programming Languages
-- Python, C++, Java, PHP
+- C#, Python, Java, PHP

 ### Web Technologies
 - HTML5, CSS, JavaScript, Bootstrap, Materialize

 ### Database and Warehousing
-- SQL, ETL, AWS EMR, AWS RedShift, S3, Hadoop, DynamoDB, Spark, Spark-SQL
+- SQL, ETL, Hadoop, DynamoDB, Spark, Spark-SQL, AWS, Azure

 ### Additional Skills
 - Machine Learning Algorithms, NLP, Tableau, Jupyter, Dash